 The Shopify application will send user cart and purchase information to Iterable via the Iterable Commerce API:

-A cart abandonment or a transactional message can be set up using the Workflow Studio:
+A cart abandonment or a transactional message can be set up with a workflow:

 Message campaigns around other tracked events such as product views, cancelled orders, and refunds can also be built in the Workflow Studio.
 For example, use a product view custom event to browse abandonment campaigns or to encourage browsing users to make a purchase.